-Are you interested in becoming a future company member?
-Check out some of the details of Festival life.
+Are you interested in becoming a company member?
+Consider Festival life on the inside.

 The entire company works six days a week with Monday as the day off.
 Indoor build and rehearsals happen at Illinois State University's theatre building (Centennial East) and the Center for the Performing Arts.
 Those facilities include two rehearsal halls, costume shop, scene shop, metals area, paint area, craft room, dye room, callboards, and various classroom, meeting, and office spaces.